mpfr/srcpatch/README.md

 Keeps source trees up-to-date just by applying the patch files provided en passant by the [syspatch(8)](http://man.openbsd.org/syspatch) utility.

+For further information, please have a look at the [manpage](https://mpfr.net/man/srcpatch/6.7-stable/srcpatch.8.html).

 ## How to install

 Make sure you're running `OpenBSD 6.7-stable`.
 Otherwise, one of the following branches might be more appropriate: